【新プロジェクト始動!】 50代からの再挑戦を綴る雑記ブログを開設 | Kindle本「裏面打法による逆襲」好評発売中!

 Interestingly, the two most expensive blades included in this survey were the “Cypress G-MAX” from Butterfly and “The Hinoki” from DONIC, both priced at 55,000 yen (about $367 USD).

-Both are premium single-ply Japanese penhold blades made from top-grade Hinoki wood, and they may represent the ultimate niche category for blade enthusiasts in today’s table tennis blade market.
+Both are premium single-ply Japanese penhold blades made from top-grade Hinoki wood.

 6.Conclusion